onlythenaive/proof-selenide/README.md

-# proof-selenide
-Proof Of Concept: Test Automation With Selenide
+# Proof Of Concept: Selenide